Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Darlington has 38 active public transport stops, all of which are bus stops.
-These stops are served by four different routes that together facilitate 292 weekly passenger trips.
-The accessibility of public transport in Darlington is rated as good, with residents typically located 335 meters from the nearest stop.
+These stops are served by four different routes that together offer 292 weekly passenger trips.
+Residents have good access to these services, with an average distance of 335 meters to the nearest stop.

 On average, there are 41 trips per day across all routes, which equates to approximately seven weekly trips per individual stop.